SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 3.1.0-dev.1 =
+= 3.1.0-dev.2 =

-(2020/03/29) Added "Event Status" and "Event Previous Start" options for the Schema Event type in the Document SSO metabox.
+(2020/03/30) Added new options for the Schema Event type in the Document SSO metabox.

 = 3.0.0 =